 You get the idea.
 Practice getting off autopilot because this is the #1 reason you’re stuck.

 And knowing how to get unstuck paves the way for you to transform patterns that aren’t serving you into catalysts for massive personal growth.
-I’ll be sharing the surprisingly simple 3-step method for this soon.
+I share the surprisingly simple 3-step method for this in my free webinar.

 Let me know how you start to practice getting off autopilot in your life or ask any questions you might have in the comments below.